UltraSuite/ultrasuite-doc/docs/data/uxssd.md

-# UXSSD - Ultrax Speech Sound Disorders
+# Ultrax Speech Sound Disorders

-#### A dataset of ultrasound and audio recordings from children with speech sound disorders
+**A dataset of ultrasound and audio recordings from children with speech sound disorders**